slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 You opened two gifts this morning: your eyes.

 Play the cards you are dealt.
 And sometimes you will be dealt bad cards.
 Being grateful is looking up.
-Don’t forget that a group of people blazed the trail we’re enjoying, and another group continues to maintain it.
+Don’t forget that a group of people blazed the trail you’re enjoying, and another group continues to maintain it.

-> *"The blind can’t see.
-The proud will not." (...)
+> *"The day a blind man sees, the first thing he throws away is the stick that has helped him all his life." (...)
-"The day a blind man sees, the first thing he throws away is the stick that has helped him all his life."
+"The blind can’t see.
+The proud will not."
 -- vox populi*

 > *"Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich." (...)